amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 swerve from their downward path, bump into others, and thus form the assemblages that constitute the things around and in us:

-at times quite undetermined and at undetermined spots they push a little from their path: yet only just so much as you could call a change of trend.
-[For if they did not] ... swerve, all things would fall downwards through the deep void like drops of rain, nor could colli- sion come to be, nor a blow brought to pass for the primordia: so nature would never have brought anything into existence.
+> *at times quite undetermined and at undetermined spots they push a little from their path:
+> yet only just so much as you could call a change of trend.
+[For if they did not] ... swerve,
+> all things would fall downwards through the deep void like drops of rain, nor could collision
+> come to be, nor a blow brought to pass for the primordia: so nature would never have
+> brought anything into existence.*

 Lucretius’s assertion of a primordial swerve in matter says that the world is not determined, that an element of chanciness resides in the nature of things.